renpy/renpy/sphinx/source/screens.rst

 action.
 A button takes no parameters, and the following properties.

 `action`
     The action to run when the button is activated.
+A button is activated when it is clicked, or when the player selects it and hits enter on the keyboard.
 This also controls if the button is sensitive, and if the button is selected.

+`alternate`
+    An action that is run if the button is activated in an alternate manner.
+    Alternate activation occurs when the player right-clicks on the button on a mouse-based platform, or when the player long presses the button on a touch-based platform.

 `hovered`
     An action to run when the button gains focus.